Gerald Scarfe: Theatre/stage design

 Scarfe has designed sets for a number of operatic productions, including Tobias Picker's Fantastic Mr. Fox.
 Following a chance meeting at a BBC prom he worked with Peter Hall on his version of Mozart's The Magic Flute, which drew critical acclaim.
 He is lined up to provide animation for Jim Steinman's Bat Out of Hell, a stage show featuring Steinman's music.
 Scarfe designed the sets and costumes for the English National Opera's 1988 production of Orpheus in the Underworld; among the costumes Scarfe designed were those of the characters Orpheus, Eurydice, and the Gods of Mount Olympus.
 He also produced all the costume and scenery designs for the 2002 Christopher Hampson production of The Nutcracker, for the English National Ballet.

 Heroes and Villains

 In 2003 Scarfe collaborated with the National Portrait Gallery and BBC Four to make caricatures of a number of famous Britons, to depict (along with guest commentary) their heroic and villainous attributes.
-Amongst the over 30 portraits he depicted included caricatures of Henry VIII, Winston Churchill, Queen Elizabeth I, Pete Best, Richard Branson, Adam Smith, William Blake, The Beatles, Agatha Christie and Diana, Princess of Wales.
+Amongst the over 30 portraits he depicted included caricatures of Henry VIII, Winston Churchill, Elizabeth I, Pete Best, Richard Branson, Adam Smith, William Blake, The Beatles, Agatha Christie and Diana, Princess of Wales.
 In 2009, he also created a caricature of James May out of Lego which was shown in episode 5 of James May's Toy Stories for BBC Two.
 Scarfe and Jane Asher also appeared in the episode.